alokyadavnp/BaghLearn/README.md

 * If you want Unity like login screen: select [lightdm](https://wiki.ubuntu.com/LightDM).
 * If you want to keep the default login screen in Ubuntu 18.04: select gdm3.

+Once the installation is complete, restart your system.
+At the login screen, click on the Ubuntu symbol in LightDM or gear symbol in GDM.